Michigan State students march for sexual assault survivors

 Nassar was a Michigan State sports doctor from 1997 to 2016.

 Michigan Attorney General Bill Schuette, a Republican who is running for governor, has said he will conduct a review of what happened at Michigan State, and issue a report and recommendations.
 His office said details will be announced next week.
+On Saturday, he will update the media on the status of his review.

 The school is also the subject of several lawsuits and an investigation by the NCAA.